Launching new

 • Savage Widetone Seamless Background Paper (#01 Super White, 86" x 36') ~ $54

-It’s good to know, that the majority of articles and reviews covering the topic of flat lay photography equipment will be created by affiliated marketers, who get a cut of every sale.
+It’s good to know, that the majority of articles and reviews covering the topic of flat lay photography equipment or necessary apps will be created by affiliated marketers, who get a cut of every sale.
 Not to say that such authors are solely driven by placing the most expensive brands first to get a bigger cut, but there might be a bit of bias lurking in such articles.
 Squareshot chooses not to insert any affiliate links, but focuses on what we do best - deliver professional product photos to ecommerce players with ambition and vision.

-PREPARATION OF THE PRODUCT: CLEAN, CREASELESS, AND SPOTLESS
+4. PREPARATION OF THE PRODUCT: CLEAN, CREASELESS, AND SPOTLESS

-SHOOTING ANGLES FOR FLAT LAY PHOTOGRAPHY SERVICE
+5. SHOOTING ANGLES FOR FLAT LAY PHOTOGRAPHY SERVICE

 Below are the examples of the angles we recommend to our clients with images for better illustration:

-• ¾ camera angle
+• ¾ camera angle (accentuating a collar & brand tag)

 • Shot of a detail or texture

-SYMMETRY
+6. SYMMETRY

-APPROACHING THE SHADOW-Y MATTERS
+7. APPROACHING THE SHADOW-Y MATTERS

 Flat lay ecommerce photography standards are rather strict on global marketplaces, but if you are shooting for a personal website, there can be different shadow requirements in the technical specification:

-MIND YOUR HORIZON LEVEL
+8. MIND YOUR HORIZON LEVEL

 It’s the best practice in flat lay product photography to keep an object and a camera in a plane.